 Can I Sue My Education Loan Company for Harassment?

-The answer is usually yes.
 Under the Fair Debt Collection Practices Act (FDCPA), it is illegal under federal law for student loan debt collectors to harass student loan borrowers in connection with loan repayment.

 Formerly administered by the Federal Trade Commission (FTC), the FDCPA is presently enforced by the Consumer Financial Protection Bureau (CFPB).
 Alongside the FDCPA, the Fair Credit Reporting Act (FCRA) requires collection agencies to inform credit reporting companies in the event a student disputes owing money or disputes being late on their educational loan payments.

-To pursue a lender for collection harassment related to your private student loans or federal student loans, you can either file a complaint with the CFPB or you can file a private lawsuit in state or federal court.
+To pursue a lender for collection harassment related to your private student loans or federal student loans, you can either file a complaint with the CFPB or a private lawsuit in state or federal court.
 Many state attorneys general also provide online complaint forms to report offending loan lenders and student loan servicers.

-How an Attorney Can Help
+How an Attorney Can Help if You're Struggling With Student Loan Debt

-What if the Phone Calls Never Stop?
+What if the Collections Calls Never Stop?

 • They cannot call you outside 8 a.m. to 9 p.m. in your local time.
 Even if they do call just to hang up, it can't be just for the sake of causing your phone to ring nonstop to the point of annoyance or abuse.